 But these SEO guides also say a lot of the same things!
 In fact, sometimes it can feel like you’ve read the same guide 3 or 4 times, just worded differently.
 That’s because SEO has some “universal” truths to it, primarily gleaned from extensive experience and based on guidelines published by search engines themselves.

-So, rather than pretending to be able to offer you the ultimate guide to SEO, instead I’ve compiled a list of some helpful tips for freelancers and small business owners, that can set you on the right path to achieving some SEO success.
+So, rather than pretending to be able to offer you the ultimate guide to SEO, instead I’ve compiled a list of some helpful tips for small business owners and freelancers, that can set you on the right path to achieving some SEO success.
 And, if you want to learn more, I’ve included at the bottom of this article some reputable SEO resources that can help you deepen your knowledge.

 Choose the right website builder